 Here you can find the main heat pump producers and the types of heat pumps available on the market.
-The data provided is general and not specific to any property, however you can receive a customized offer by filling out the form provided on the right hand side of any of the Greenmatch pages.
+The data provided is general and not specific to any property, however, you can receive a customised offer by filling out the form provided on the right-hand side of any of the Greenmatch pages.

-There are many factors to be carefully considered when choosing a heat pump and that is why we have prepared a guide below that should help you compare manufacturers and product characteristics.
+There are many factors to be carefully considered when choosing a heat pump and that is why we have prepared a guide below that should help you compare heat pumps manufacturers, product characteristics and help you find best-rated heat pumps.
 First of all, the major manufacturers are presented together with the devices they offer.
 Secondly, a comparison between different brands of heat pumps is made, incorporating various parameters, and the presence or absence of certain functions.

 Heat pumps are an eco friendly alternative to traditional heating sources that use fossil fuels to run.
 There are efficiency reasons to support the choice of switching to heat pumps: